The-AI-Alliance/microsite-template/README-template.md

 ### 2. Convert the placeholder _variables_.

 After step 1., your repo will have placeholder values for the project name, etc. Next, change to the repo root directory and run the script [`finish-microsite.sh`](https://github.com/The-AI-Alliance/microsite-template/blob/main/finish-microsite.sh) to replace the placeholder _variables_ with appropriate strings for your project.

+> [!WARN]
+> You must run this script with `zsh`.
+If you don't have it available, then look at the `sed` command used in the script and try running it yourself.

 At the time of this writing, here are the required arguments shown with example values for a repo named `ai-for-evil-project` under the auspices of the _FA2 Trust and Safety_ focus area work group: